WE WON AGAIN!

-InquireFirst is the proud recipient of two international journalism awards in 2024 for our coverage of climate change and the environment.
+InquireFirst just learned that we have been awarded a third international journalism award for our coverage of climate change and the environment.

 Covering Climate Now received 1,250 entries for this year’s awards from journalists in dozens of countries.
 We are honored and thrilled that our Historias Sin Fronteras project written by a team of environmental journalists in Venezuela, Colombia, Bolivia and Panama is among the winners.